Archives

 “The Monster Behind The Door”

-Fear of the unknown, and of being alone, are the worst of all fears, and, therefore, the biggest challenges in coping with progressive vision loss.
+Dan Roberts says that fear of the unknown, and of being alone, are the worst of all fears, and are therefore the biggest challenges in coping with progressive vision loss.
 Conquering those fears can open doors of opportunities never thought possible.

 “Riding the Wave of Evolving Technology”

 New technology combined with blindness skills can replace eyesight in up to 99% of normal daily living activities.
-Featuring “Sarah’s Day” in her own words.
+Presented by Dan Roberts and featuring “Sarah’s Day” in her own words.

 “Twenty Things Eye Doctors Probably Don’t Tell You (But Would Like You To Know)”